ruizdurazo/ruizdurazo/notes/on-python/index.md

 Python is easy and useful for many different things.

 It was the first language I learned, and I still use it for some backend development and data analysis stuff.
-It's popular in a lot of fields including 3D design software, science, and AI research.
+It’s popular in a lot of fields including 3D design software, science, and AI research.

 ![Python](./images/sssss.png "Sssss")[size: l, aspect: 860x540]

-Here's a list of snippets I've found useful.
+Here’s a list of snippets I’ve found useful.

 <!-- --- -->